CageEye/archive-sealab-international-website/src/pages/products/subsea-light-quintus.md

 ---
 templateKey: product-template-hardware
-title: Quintus LED
+title: Subsea Light - Quintus LED | SEALAB
 seoDescription: >-
-  Quintus LED is a powerful work light that is suitable for a wide range of underwater services.
+  Quintus LED is a powerful subsea light that is suitable for a wide range of subsea services.
 The light has a maximum light output of 40,000 lumens.
 featuredimages:
   - alt: Quintus LED seen from the side
     img: >-